mesgjs/poly-transport/arch/implementation-plan.md

   - `BufferPool` class - Pooled ArrayBuffer management (1K, 4K, 16K, 64K)
   - `BufferManager` class - Reference tracking and lifecycle
 - **Key Features**:
 	- Ring buffer support for BYOB readers
+	- Ring buffer reclamation coordination for ring-backed `VirtualBuffer` views
+		- **Input ring only**: pinned views may outlive the immediate parse step (slow reads / delayed processing)
+		- Represent each pinned view with an explicit handle (e.g. `RingPin`) that records `{ epoch, start, length }` and provides `release()` and `migrate(bufferManager)`
+		- The ring maintains a registry of active pins and performs **targeted** reclamation callbacks to pin holders when it needs to overwrite overlapping ranges
+		- Pin holders migrate affected bytes into pool buffers, update their virtual-buffer ranges, and then release the pin so the ring can reclaim
 	- Automatic buffer size selection
 	- Transfer between contexts (postMessage)
   - Low/high water mark management
 	- VirtualBuffer read-only vs read/write modes (read for inbound, write for ring-backed outbound reservations)
+		- **Output ring**: outbound reservations must not escape; if a caller cannot complete promptly, it must release the reservation and enqueue payload bytes in pool-managed buffers instead (no output-side pin/migration)
 	- **Tests**: Buffer allocation, pooling, virtual views, cross-buffer ranges

 #### 1.3 Flow Control
 - **File**: [`src/flow-control.esm.js`](../src/flow-control.esm.js)